PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cs_google_hosted_connection.md

 A hosted cloud connection to your Google Cloud environment.
 For more information, see [Cloud Connections in the PacketFabric documentation](https://docs.packetfabric.com/cloud/).

+For examples on how to use a cloud's Terraform provider alongside PacketFabric, see [examples/use-cases](https://github.com/PacketFabric/terraform-provider-packetfabric/tree/main/examples/use-cases).

 ## Example Usage

 ```terraform